-1. Confirm that 911 has been called.

-- 2. If possible, stay with individual until ambulance arrives. - 3.
-Notify VP of Finance & Administration or
+- 1. Confirm that 911 has been called. - 2.
+If possible, stay with individual until ambulance arrives.

-Director of Facilities.
+3. Notify Director of Facilities.

 4. Make out incident report, located at the security desks and give to Director of Facilities and a copy to the Wellness Center Office (if individual is a student).